rust-lang/rust/doc/tutorial-macros.md

 expression, `() => (let $x=$val)` is a macro that expands to a statement, and `() => (1,2,3)` is a macro that expands to a syntax errror).

+Except for permissibility of `$name` (and `$(...)*`, discussed below), the right-hand side of a macro definition follows the same rules as ordinary Rust syntax.
+In particular, macro invocations (including invocations of the macro currently being defined) are permitted in expression, statement, and item locations.

 ## Interpolation location

 The interpolation `$argument_name` may appear in any location consistent with